 If you take firearms training seriously, then you probably have some experience dry firing.
 If not, now is the time to get into it.
-I highly recommend using dummy rounds or Snap-Caps.
+I highly recommend using products such as dummy rounds, Snap-Caps, DryFireMags or the MantisX system.
 Some firearm designs are more prone to damage from repeated dry firing on empty chambers.
 If using a 22lr firearm, then you will absolutely need dummy rounds as dry firing rimfire firearms without the use of dummy rounds will cause damage to the gun.
 In fact, I do not recommend doing dry fire drills with a rimfire firearm at all.
-Note: if your semi-auto pistol has a magazine disconnect, you will need the magazine in the gun in order to dry fire it.
+Note: If your semi-auto pistol has a magazine disconnect, you will need the magazine in the gun in order to dry fire it.

 Before proceeding with any dry fire exercise, remove live ammunition from the area and follow the steps necessary to make sure the firearm is unloaded.
 Check, double-check, and triple-check to be sure the gun is unloaded.
 It takes seconds but could save a life or destruction of property.